-In-kind contributions include donated services and donated facilities space which are recorded at the respective fair values of the goods or services received.
+In-kind contributions include donated services and donated facility space which are recorded at their respective fair values.
 The Foundation records the value of donated services and facilities space when there is an objective basis available to measure their value.
 Donated services and facilities space are reflected as support in the accompanying statements at their estimated values at date of donation, based on the fair value of comparable services and facilities space provided by third parties.
 Although volunteers contribute significant amounts of time to program services, administration, and fundraising and development activities, the financial statements do not reflect the value of these contributed services because they do not meet recognition criteria prescribed by generally accepted accounting principles.

-During the 2022 fiscal year, donated services amounted to \$291,936 and donated facilities space amounted to \$11,999.
+During the 2024 fiscal year, donated services amounted to \$374,214 and donated facility space amounted to \$15,635.